-A frequent contributor to print and web publications, Rafiq writes regularly for The Diplomat, Foreign Policy, and The National Interest.
-He has contributed to numerous other publication, including the Christian Science Monitor, Daily Beast, Los Angeles Times, New Republic, and POLITICO Magazine.
+A frequent contributor to print and web publications, Rafiq has written for Foreign Affairs, Foreign Policy, and The National Interest.
+He has also contributed to numerous other publications, including the Christian Science Monitor, Daily Beast, Los Angeles Times, New Republic, and POLITICO Magazine.

 Previously, Rafiq worked for the Saban Center for Middle East Policy at the Brookings Institution and leading public relations firms Burson-Marsteller and Ruder Finn.